vnl/PrepareForGitHub/README.md

 ### Usage
 Right-click the solution node in Solution Explorer and click both of the buttons shown below.
 ![Solution Context Menu](art/solution-context-menu.png)

+That will add some files to the solution folder that require almost no modifications by you.
+These files are common GitHub files such as CONTRIBUTION.md (tailored to VSIX development), CHANGELOG.md etc.

 ## Contribute